 Financial Aid for Graduate Students

 Financial aid for graduate students is only available for 400 level and higher coursework.
-Unless indicated otherwise below, additional information and applications are available from the graduate program chairs.
+Additional information and applications are available from the Graduate Program Chairs.

 Full-time Graduate Student Stipends

 For the following awards, students apply through their graduate program:

 - University Graduate Fellowship: Awarded to full-time incoming doctoral students starting in the first semester of enrollment.
 Usually include two years of funding: stipend (approx $27,000 2016-2017) + tuition remission.
 The award selection is based on GPA and GRE scores, and the program evaluation of prior experience.

 - Bunton-Waller Graduate Scholars Awards: — Assistantship awards for entering students who contribute to the diversity of the College; awarded competitively; GPA/GRE scores (or other standardized test) required.
 Usually includes two years of funding at the masters level, four years of funding at the doctoral level.
 Master’s Stipend (approx. $19,035 2016-2017) + tuition remission.

 - Capital College Graduate Assistantships: Capital College graduate assistantships for one year: Stipend (approx $19,035 2016-2017) + tuition remission.

 Please contact the School of Public Affairs at 717-948-6050 for more information regarding the following: